znck/Mastering-Vue/Chapter 1/README.md

 ## What is Vue?

 Vue _(pronounced /vjuː/, like view)_ is user interface library built with high regards to developer experience and performance.
 The creator, *Evan You*, advertises it as a progressive framework.
-Progressive _(aka continuing or developing)_; the core _(hereafter referred as vue)_ is just a view layer library, but with supporting libraries crafted to be incrementally adoptable, it creates a sense of framework.
+Progressive _(aka continuing or developing)_; the core _(hereafter referred as Vue)_ is just a view layer library, but with supporting libraries crafted to be incrementally adoptable, it creates a sense of framework.

 It is first and foremost approachable.
 There is no need to scaffold a project, to learn new syntax or to set up complicated environment configuration.
-Add a script tag on an HTML page, and we are using vue.
+Add a script tag on an HTML page, and we are using Vue.

 Along with approachability, it is versatile enough to serve reactive needs of a portion of a page to a full-blown enterprise application.
 It starts with declarative rendering and reactivity as base building blocks, then as the application grows, include features like client-side routing, shared state management, animations, server rendering and much more.

-With user attention span growing shorter and shorter, modern applications strive to be fast, and small size and blazing fast virtual DOM enable performance.
-The innovative reactivity system of vue keeps growing application performant as it always knows what is changing and tries to minimize render efforts by the browser.
-It also embodies various optimizations during bundling and tries to keep developer optimization efforts at the minimum.
+With user attention span growing shorter and shorter, modern applications strive to be fast.
+Vue's small size and blazing fast virtual DOM and reactivity system enable performance at scale.

 ## A Vue Application

-A vue application is a component tree mounted to a DOM element.
-Components are building blocks of a vue application.
+A Vue application is a component tree mounted to a DOM element.
+Components are building blocks of a Vue application.
 Functionally they are very much similar to HTML elements; we will know more about them in the following section.

-Let us create a small vue application.
+Let us create a small Vue application.
 We would use [jsfiddle.net](https://jsfiddle.net) for all examples in this chapter.
-The editor of jsfiddle.net has four sections; namely HTML, CSS, JavaScript, and Result.
-HTML section accepts contents of `<body>`.
-JavaScript section is appended after HTML section as a `<script>` element.
-CSS section is added to `<header>` of hence generated HTML page; which we can preview in Result section.
+The editor of jsfiddle.net has four sections:

+* **HTML:** Contents are used as markup in `<body>`.
+* **CSS:** Styles are inlined in the `<head>`.
+* **JavaScript:** Appended after the contents of HTML section.
+* **Result:** Renders preview of the above created webpage.

 Let get to coding.
 Open jsfiddle.net.

 ![JSFiddle Editor](./assets/jsfiddle.net-screenshot.png)

-First and foremost, we need vue in our fiddle.
-We would be using vue from a CDN.
-Go ahead and add following code in HTML section.
+First and foremost, we need Vue in our fiddle.
+We would be using Vue from a CDN service like JSDeliver or Unpkg.
+Go ahead and add the following code in HTML section.

 ``` html